South Beach Branch: Remnants

 The South Beach Branch was abandoned and demolished except for three segments: a concrete embankment on Saint John's Avenue, a trestle spanning Robin Road in Arrochar, and a filled-in bridge which McClean Avenue crosses over.

 The original South Beach right-of-way remained well into the 1990s, and the former right-of-way is still traceable on maps.
-Today, houses stand on most of the line, and some of it was demolished in the early 1960s to make way for the Verrazano Bridge toll plaza and access ramps.
+Today, houses stand on most of the line, and some of it was demolished in the early 1960s to make way for the Verrazzano Bridge toll plaza and access ramps.
 While that was being built, the Lily Pond Avenue overpass was built to align perfectly with the old railroad right-of-way, just in case the line was ever to be reactivated.
 Reactivating the South Beach Branch would have required tunneling under the bridge toll plaza and removing several buildings on the right-of-way, according to a 1991 study.
 Portions of the right-of-way were owned by CSX Corporation.

 The Robin Road Trestle is the only remaining intact trestle along the former line.
 In the early 2000s, developers purchased the property on either side of the trestle's abutments, but the developers, the New York City Department of Transportation, and the New York City Transit Authority all claimed ownership of it.
 Consequently, the trestle was never demolished and townhouses have built up against both sides of it.

 Railroad Avenue still exists alongside the line's right-of-way.
 In addition, the street grid is interrupted by the line's old right-of-way, and a few supporting structures still exist.